vippsas/vipps-login-dotnet/docs/configure-episerver.md

 1. Be sure to configure only the scopes you actually need.
 2. If authentication fails, we suggest redirecting to the normal login page and show an informational message.
 3. Determine what you which information from Vipps you want to sync.
-By default we will update the customer contact and the customer addresses upon login.
+By default, we will update the customer contact and the customer addresses upon login.

 ```csharp
 public class Startup